Multicolored Asian Lady Beetle (Harmonia axyridis)

 Description of Multicolored Asian Lady Beetle

-MALB adults can be distinguished from other lady beetle species by a pair of white, oval markings behind the head (on the pronotum) that form a black M-shaped pattern.
-Adults are approximately 1 ⁄4 inch in length, spherical or domelike, and yellowish orange to red.
-Most adults have 19 black spots on their forewings that vary in darkness.
-The spots may be missing or faint on some beetles, as shown below.
+MALB adults can be distinguished from other lady beetle species by a black M-shaped pattern on the white pronotum just behind their head.
+Adults are approximately 1⁄4 inch in length, spherical or domelike, and yellowish orange to red.
+Many adults have 19 black spots on their forewings that vary in darkness.
+The spots may be missing or faint on some beetles.

 Biological Control Agent